macromuseum/macromuseum.github.io/_posts/2021-11-16-Career-Transitions.md

 - Take advice like "this will help you get a permanent job offer here" with a pinch of salt.
 It often doesn't work out that way.
 And don't trust verbal promises of permanent jobs after a fellowship; get it in writing.
 - Get a mentor who has no link to your project for independent advice.
 - Make sure someone senior advocates for you to help you get things set up quickly and efficiently, and helps you get round administrative hurdles.
+- Be wary of the *sunk costs fallacy*.
+Be prepared to abandon projects if they aren't working and move onto something else.
+- Avoid the temptation to go to every conference/seminar you get invited to.
+You may have the funds, and it's fun, but you have limited time.
+- Request your own office, you won't get one unless you ask for it.
+- Make friends with the admin staff.
+They know what is going on, how to get stuff sorted, and are generally happy to help.

 ## Postoc/fellow to Faculty